-The race may be a 'window' gate, 'points/handicap' for a mass start, or a staggered 'pursuit' where the slowest boats start first.
+The race may be a 'window' gate, 'points' handicap for a mass start, or a staggered 'pursuit' where the slowest boats start first.
 The safety boat crew can help you if conditions allow.
-Start all races using the 5,4,1,GO time sequence:
+Start all races using the 5,4,1,0 time sequence:

-- •5 minute sound and raise warning signal for first start - •4 minute sound and raise preparatory signal - •1 minute sound and lower preparatory signal - •GO sound and lower warning signal (and raise warning signal if there is a second start)
+•5 minute- raise warning signal for first start

+- •4 minute- raise preparatory signal

+- •1 minute- lower preparatory signal

+- •GO- lower warning signal (and raise warning signal if there is a second start)

-A boat has started the moment any part of the boat, sail or crew in any position breaks the line.
+A boat has started the moment any part of the boat, sail or crew in any position break the line.
 If this happens at the time of the boat's start then you may hail each boat that is over the line, but it is up to the sailor to decide if they were over or not.
 You 'should' make a sound signal (e.g. shout xyz you are over the line) and raise the recall X flag until the boat returns or for 4 minutes.
-If a boat fails to return, mark its' result as OCS (On Course Side) on the results sheet.
+If a boat fails to return, mark its' result as OCS on the results sheet.

-For a general recall (e.g. if there has been an error in the starting procedure or a boat was over the line but you cannot be sure which boat) make two sound signals and raise the general recall flag, then 1 minute later restart the start sequence with the 5-minute warning.
+For a general recall (e.g. if there has been an error in the starting procedure or a boat was over the line but you cannot be sure which boat) make two sound signals and raise the general recall flag, then 1 minute later restart the start sequence with the 5 minute warning.

 For a window gate start, record all start times.
-For a pursuit start the slowest boat entering receives the full start sequence, with all subsequent boats receiving a sound signal at their start time.
+For a pursuit start the slowest boat entering received the full start sequence, with all subsequent boats receiving a signal at their start time.
 Make sure each class gets its' timed start signal.
 The OCS rules apply to all types of start.

 Check all the starters on the race sheet with their sail number and name of helm.
-(If in doubt, please ask someone his or her name, we need accurate results!).
+(If in doubt, please ask someone his or her name.
+We need accurate results!).
 Keep each race on a separate sheet.
 After all the racers have started, ensure that you remain in a suitable position where you can monitor the race:

-- •Mark off completed laps recording each boat's time. - Watch for retiring boats. - •Watch for boats infringing rules or missing marks. - Watch for boats capsizing or in difficulty.
+- •Mark off completed laps recording each boat's time. - •Watch for retiring boats. - •Watch for boats infringing rules or missing marks. - •Watch for boats capsizing or in difficulty.

 Check how long each lap is taking for the first and last boats so you can then work out how long the race will take - aim for an hour per race with at least 45mins for the fastest boat.
 Keep in mind the start time of the next race and the length of break needed for rest between races.
-Note: Pursuit races cannot be shortened.

 Ensure the safety boats are patrolling their allocated areas.
-If boats are sailing out of sight of the race hut, especially upstream, ensure that the safety boat is able to see where you cannot.
+If boats are sailing out of sight of the race box, especially upstream, ensure that the safety boat is able to see where you cannot.

-As each boat touches the line to cross it, sound the horn/bell and record their race time.
-However, a boat has not officially stopped racing until the whole boat passes through the line.
+As each boat touches the line to cross it, sound the horn and record their race time.
+However a boat has not officially stopped racing until the whole boat passes through the line.